 Norma Fields was born in Brooklyn, New York, on February 26, 1931, the only child of Nathan B. and Anne (Cooper) Fields.
 Her parents divorced in 1941, and her mother later married Jerry Platzer.
 Norma’s maternal grandparents, Menachem Mendel and Jenny (Shayndl) Cooper, were Polish emigrés who emigrated to the United States to secure a better education for their children.
 Growing up in the Coopers’ Orthodox Brooklyn home, Norma inherited their commitment to higher education, the Jewish people, and Jewish values.
 However, she rejected halakha [Jewish law] until her daughter wanted an observant home.

 She graduated from public high school at age sixteen, and graduated Phi Beta Kappa from Brooklyn College in 1951, with a B.A. cum laude in English.
 On September 9, 1951, she married M. Lawrence Furst.
 She worked as a research librarian at the New York Public Library (1950–1952) and as registrar to the Pakistan Mission to the United Nations (1952–1955).
 She pursued graduate studies at New York University, the University of Bridgeport, and Temple University.
 In 1963, Furst and her husband received master’s degrees from Temple, and in 1967, they earned their doctorate degrees, she in education and he in psychology.
-The Fursts had a son and a daughter: Merrick Lee.
+The Fursts had a son and a daughter, Merrick Lee and Laura.

 Higher education was not merely a family priority; it also became Furst’s professional focus.
 She worked her way up from English teacher and guidance counselor at Harcum Junior College in Bryn Mawr, Pennsylvania (1962–1963), to professor of psychoeducational processes at Temple University’s College of Education (1973–1983).
 In addition to her teaching duties and extensive research, Furst served as Temple’s dean of students from 1974 to 1983.
 At Temple, Furst’s commitment to civil rights and equal opportunity was evident in her advocacy for and personal relationships with her students.